QitOS gives you a stableDocumentation Index

 Featured designs

-These are the design decisions that make QitOS feel different from a pile of agent utilities.Single-kernel architecture
+These are the design decisions that distinguish QitOS from a loose collection of agent utilities.Single-kernel architecture

 Protocol-aware prompting and parsing

-QitOS treats prompt format and parser choice as a first-class contract.- ReAct prompts pair with
+QitOS treats prompt format and parser choice as a first-class contract — they must match each other.- ReAct prompts pair with

 ReActTextParser - JSON prompts pair with